rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 > If the source code does not exhibit UB, the implementation promises to compile it to a program that will do on real hardware what the source code says it should do on the Rust Abstract Machine.
 > However, if the source code exhibits UB, this contract is void, and the implementation can do *anything*.
 >
-> When this document says that "the behavior of `X` is undefined" it is saying that "there are no guarantees about what the behavior of `X` is".
+> When this document says that "the behavior of `X` is undefined" that should be read as "there are no guarantees about what the behavior of `X` is".
 > It could fail to compile, compile but not produce an executable binary, produce an executable binary that does garbage, or even produce an executable binary that appears to do something reasonable.
 > It can also do something different any time.
 >